Advertisement

 I loved Eros & Psyche for its fluid dancing and otherworldliness, but choreographer Takehiro Ueyama’s Heroes gripped us with the riveting story of a resurgent Japan after World War II.
 The piece honors the struggle of Ueyama’s parents’ generation to rebuild Japan from rubble into an economic powerhouse.

 Heroes opened on a mostly darkened stage, with Jerard Palazo and Francesca Forcella in costume designer Eugenia P. Stallings’s red hakama pants and tops.
 They rested their heads on each other’s shoulders, and circled each other, foreheads touching, before opening up the dance with wide, deep knees, one leg stretched behind, reminiscent of Japanese martial arts.
-He lifted her on his shoulders, and at the last, the couple stood facing each other and covered their faces in sorrow before donning tailored blazers in the same red color.
+He lifted her on his shoulders, and at last, the couple stood facing each other and covered their faces in sorrow before donning tailored blazers in the same red color.
 He shifted the jacket off her shoulder and she put it back.
 There was no denying the future.

 In matching voluminous sleeveless red garments, the dancers pose together with wide-set legs, his hands at her waist.

-The duet was profoundly moving—you can always count on Forcella for deep emotion, and Palazo matched her; in their dance we felt their love for each other, and their sorrow at the passing of a way of life.
+The duet was profoundly moving—you can always count on Forcella for deep emotion, and Palazo matched her; in their dance, we felt their love for each other, and their sorrow at the passing of a way of life.
 The new world entered with the 10 remaining dancers, who stepped onto a row of chairs, each with an arm raised as if grasping the strap on a subway car.
 Later the chairs were more scattered, and Itzkan Barbosa, her hair flying, dashed across them to leap madly into the arms of a waiting dancer—again, and again—as if trying to escape.
 The piece had so many striking moments, including the dancers marking the ticking of a clock with their arms rocking low in front of them.
 But the most powerful was the simplest, when the dancers faced the audience, one hand over their hearts, and the other on the shoulder of the person next to them in support and solidarity.
 It ended on Skyler Lubin, alone on the subway, with her arm still raised.

 In a film before the performance, Ueyama said that he was inspired by Merce Cunningham’s collaborations with John Cage and Googled to find a Japanese composer in New York to collaborate on the piece.
 It was a fruitful search—Kato Hideki’s soundscape reminded us, with the harsh sounds of modernity, of the cost of the lost culture.